 1) How is urban vegetation (mainly trees s) currently being managed (mainly irrigated)?
-What is the function and meaning of -preventing dust (especially trees along the roads) urban vegetation (and trees in particular) - sound barrier in your area? - shading - aesthetics (makes the city more beautiful) -fengshui (is like the qi of the city), example: the wind blows though the city (much as the qi flows through houses); Yinyang: banyan trees are like yin and therefore it has deeper shade; Problem with Fengshui: people might ask to remove a tree in front of their house because of bad qi/fengshui, on the other hand: people who are really into fengshui will protect and care for the trees (also water them) because when the tree dies it brings bad luck, especially true for really old trees (because there are ghosts in it) How do heat stress or other extreme - Trees are important to mitigate the urban heat island effect (Example: da'an park 大安 weather events (e.g. rainstorms) affect 森林公園 in Taipei is a "cooling island"?) urban vegetation in your area? - drought periods are most stressful for trees taifuns mostly destroy trees (the important problem is damage to cars, infrastructure, etc., loss of tree itself is less of an issue as a new tree may be planted) insects and disease are also a stress factor Who is responsible for irrigation of trees within the city?
+What is the function and meaning of -preventing dust (especially trees along the roads) urban vegetation (and trees in particular) - sound barrier in your area? - shading - aesthetics (makes the city more beautiful ) -fengshui (is like the qi of the city), example: the wind blows though the city (much as the qi flows through houses); Yinyang: banyan trees are like yin and therefore it has deeper shade; Problem with Fengshui: people might ask to remove a tree in front of their house because of bad qi/fengshui, on the other hand: people who are really into fengshui will protect and care for the trees (also water them) because when the tree diag it brings had had a so a significant to get a significant to ge How do heat stress or other extreme Trace are important to mitigate the urban best island effect (Exemple: de'en park + = weather events (e.g. rainstorms) affect - Trees are important to mitigate the urban heat Island enect (Example, da an park 大女 urban vegetation in your area? 森林公園 In Taiper is a cooling Island?) andan vegetator in year area. taifuns mostly destroy trees (the important problem is damage to cars, infrastructure, etc., loss of tree itself is less of an issue as a new tree may be planted) insects and disease are also a stress factor Who is responsible for irrigation of trees within the city?
 Which department, which persons/capacities?
 The Parks ans Street Lights office is in charge of the parks and road lamps, they are also in charge of irrigation.

 What times of the year is vegetation management/irrigation especially important or challenging?
 Tainan: in the last dry season (winter, almost half a year) hardly any water was available to irrigate trees, because the available water was needed for the demands of the people (first priority); if budget is lacking, trees are not irrigated (the watering truck is quite expensive to rent, and water itself is expensive) Taipeh: the dry season is less pronounced (because of the monsoon), maybe just a short period What is the concept for managing urban vegetation?
-How is increasing influence - Water scarcity is a problem, but (currently) not accounted for in urban vegetation management (low priority over other demand for water). of climate change considered?
+How is increasing influence - Water scarcity is a problem, but (currently) not accounted for in urban vegetation of climate change considered?
 Example: - After a tree has fallen, e.g. due to taifun, a new, young tree is planted (depending on Heat stress, rainstorms available budget).
 Is there a document/publication available No public document, answers to specific question may be provided by the city on this topic? government upon formal inquiry